Peyton R. Helm: Colby College

+He continues to do contract work at Colby as an instructor in the Classics Department.
+He runs an annual January Program course about the Bronze Age Collapse where students travel to Greece (in 2023 the course went to Egypt and Turkey, but this was a one-time affair.)

 Muhlenberg College

 Helm served as the president of Muhlenberg College in Allentown, Pennsylvania from July 1, 2003 to June 30 2015.
-Under his presidency, Muhlenberg College has developed and executed a five-year strategic plan (2004-2009).
 Helm led the college's $105 million capital campaign, with totals exceeding $110 million.

-Since Helm's arrival, Muhlenberg has completed construction of a life sports center, a science building, two major residential facilities, conversion of a former fraternity house into rehearsal space and an addition in classroom, office and dining space to the student union.
-Current construction projects include an expansion of the Hillel House and offices for sociology and anthropology.
-Muhlenberg College has added a film studies major along with minors in African-American studies and public health.
+During Helm's tenure, Muhlenberg completed construction of a life sports center, a science building, two major residential facilities, conversion of a former fraternity house into rehearsal space and an addition in classroom, office and dining space to the student union.
+Muhlenberg also added a film studies major along with minors in African-American studies and public health.

 On July 1, 2010, Helm received a new five-year contract from Muhlenberg College.
 He retired from Muhlenberg effective June 30, 2015.

 University of Massachusetts-Dartmouth

 Helm served as the interim Chancellor at University of Massachusetts Dartmouth between January 2016 and June 2017.

 He currently serves as a Trustee of the American Society of Overseas Research (ASOR) and as a member of the Yale Alumni Association Board of Governors.